TheLandfill/cpp_cli/README.md

 This is where things get more complicated, though not by as much as you would expect.

 I have implemented a general system to handle gcc-style flags called `W_SPECIALIZATION` after gcc's `-W` argument. `W_SPECIALIZATION` is in its own separate header file, "w_specialization.h", which must be included for you to use.
-You must still include "parser.h".
+You must still include "cpp_cli.h".
 The syntax for `W_SPECIALIZATION` is intentionally similar to the syntax for a `Command_Line_Var`.
 Note that you are not in any way required to use this type of argument if you don't want to, and can use the simpler versions above.

 `W_SPECIALIZATION` also works normally with other command flags and with other `W_SPECIALIZATIONS`.